tsouche/learn-docker/tutorial.md

 #### Initialize the swarm

 The first machine acts as the manager, which executes management commands and authenticates workers to join the swarm, and the second and third are workers.
-You can send commands to your VMs using docker-machine ssh.
-Instruct myvm1 to become

-a swarm manager with docker swarm init and look for output like this:
+You can send commands to your VMs using `docker-machine ssh`.
+Instruct `myvm1` to become a swarm manager with `docker swarm init` and look for output like this:

 docker-machine ssh myvm1 "docker swarm init --advertise-addr <myvm1 ip>"